-Remi Rough’s first mural as part of the project re-imagined a work from Nicolas Poussin, ‘The Triumph of David‘ a piece of work that itself was painted between 1628-1631 and which forms part of the collection of the famous Dulwich Picture Gallery.
-This piece can be seen just outside the entrance to East Dulwich station and the mural actually combines Remi Rough’s piece with work from another artist called ‘System’ who re-imagined Rembrandt’s ‘Girl at a Window‘ and the two were combined.
+Remi Rough’s first mural as part of the project re-imagined a work from Nicolas Poussin.
+‘The Triumph of David‘ is a piece of work that itself was painted between 1628-1631.
+It forms part of the collection of the famous Dulwich Picture Gallery.
+This piece can be seen just outside the entrance to East Dulwich station.
+The mural actually combines Remi Rough’s piece with work from another artist called ‘System’.
+He re-imagined Rembrandt’s ‘Girl at a Window‘ and the two were combined.

-The project was all captured in a book called ‘Street Art, Fine Art‘ for which we actually wrote one of the introductions.
+The project was all captured in a book called ‘Street Art, Fine Art‘.
+It’s one that we actually wrote one of the introductions.
 In it, all the artists talk about their work and their interpretations.
 Remi’s has always fascinated me because his piece is so abstract.
-He tells Ingrid that he was “fascinated by the intense geometry within the painting” and goes on to describe how he really wanted to interpret that into a more linear and abstract composition.
-The coloured shapes in the mural relate variously to some of the figures, groups and of course the buildings contained within the original work from Poussin
+He tells Ingrid that he was “fascinated by the intense geometry within the painting”.
+He goes on to describe how he really wanted to interpret that into a more linear and abstract composition.
+The coloured shapes in the mural relate variously to some of the figures.
+The groups and of course the buildings contained within the original work from Poussin

-The other mural, on the side of an old Audi garage close to Dulwich Village, is where he has re-imagined another work.
-Called ‘Fall of the Rebel Angels‘ by Sebastiano Ricci, the original was painted around 1720 and shows the Archangel Michael driving the rebel angels from heaven.
-In Remi Rough’s version, the central figure of the Archangel is still there but now set amidst a background of abstract coloured shapes.
-The garage is due to be knocked down by the way, so worth getting along to it soon before it goes if you wanted to see it.
+The other mural is on the side of an old Audi garage close to Dulwich Village.
+This is where he has re-imagined another work.
+Called ‘Fall of the Rebel Angels‘ by Sebastiano Ricci.
+The original was painted around 1720 and shows the Archangel Michael driving the rebel angels from heaven.
+In Remi Rough’s version, the central figure of the Archangel is still there.
+However now he is set amidst a background of abstract coloured shapes.
+Sadly since we wrote this post in 2018 the garage has been knocked down so the mural is no longer.

-Prior to that the last time we covered his work was in Walthamstow where he also has a mural on Wood Street.
-Part of a wider collaboration with Wood Street Walls, the same organisation had also helped to plan the wall in Stratford.
-So all in all a few decent pieces are dotted around the place and he seems to be quite active doing things further afield too.
+Prior to that the last time we covered his work was in Walthamstow.
+There he also has a mural on Wood Street.
+Part of a wider collaboration with Wood Street Walls.
+This is the same organisation which had also helped to plan the wall in Stratford.
 You can take a look at his work on instagram here or his website here.

-The mural on Maryland Road in Stratford was visited on Friday 16 March and the ‘Fall of the Rebel Angels’ was visited on Saturday 17 March and can be found on Gilkes Crescent in Dulwich however has since been demolished.
+The mural on Maryland Road in Stratford was visited on Friday 16 March 2018 and the ‘Fall of the Rebel Angels’ was visited on Saturday 17 March 2018.
+It could be found on Gilkes Crescent in Dulwich however has since been demolished.
 The works on Wood Street in Walthamstow were covered in 2017 and by the East Dulwich station in 2013.